fragaria/karmen-docs/docs/printers.md

 view types that you can switch between using icons above the listing (top-right corner).

+?> **Tip**: you can access the printer list quickly from everywhere by clicking the Karmen logo at the top-left of the screen.

 ### List view

-Printers displayed in a table list with textual information only.
+Printers are displayed in a table list with textual information only.
 This mode is useful when you need to keep the network bandwith low.

 <div class="center">